Dataflow storage options

 Analytical dataflows allow an additional storage option: your organizations' Azure Data Lake Storage account.
 This option enables access to the data created by a dataflow directly through Azure Data Lake Storage interfaces.
 Providing your own storage account for analytical dataflows enables other Azure or line-of-business applications to leverage the data by connecting to the lake directly.

-Dataflows that leverage built-in storage
+Dataflows that use built-in storage

-Dataflows that leverage customer provided storage
+Dataflows that use customer-provided storage

 Linking Power BI to your organization's Azure Data Lake Storage